Red Tornado: Crisis on Infinite Earths

 Red Tornado makes his final appearances in his original form in the Crisis on Infinite Earths mini-series.
-According to books published by DC Comics, the multiverse was created when an alien scientist named Krona attempted to meddle with the creation of the universe.
-An embodiment of the power of the Earth-One universe, the nearly all-powerful Monitor, discovered that an antimatter version (the Anti-Monitor) lived in the Qward universe.
-When a scientist named Kell Mossa (later known as Pariah) destroyed his dimension, the Anti-Monitor became more powerful than the Monitor; this led the Monitor to begin assembling his galaxy's greatest heroes and villains to aid his cause.
-The Monitor's assistant, Harbinger, has been possessed by one of the Anti-Monitor's shadow demons; she kills the Monitor as groups of heroes fan out throughout space and time to turn on devices ("cosmic tuning forks") the Monitor has placed to stop the advancing antimatter wave from destroying the multiverse.
+According to books published by DC Comics, the multiverse was created when alien scientist Krona attempted to meddle with the creation of the universe.
+An embodiment of the power of the Earth-One universe, the nearly all-powerful Monitor, discovered that an antimatter version (the Anti-Monitor) lived in the antimatter universe.
+When scientist Kell Mossa (later known as Pariah) destroyed his dimension, the Anti-Monitor became more powerful than the Monitor; this led the Monitor to begin assembling his galaxy's greatest heroes and villains to aid his cause.
+The Monitor's assistant, Harbinger, has been possessed by one of the Anti-Monitor's shadow demons; she kills the Monitor as groups of heroes fan out throughout space and time to stop the advancing antimatter wave from destroying the multiverse.

 Red Tornado makes his first appearance in Crisis on Infinite Earths #4 (July 1985).
 The Psycho-Pirate has been whisked away from his mission to protect a cosmic tuning fork, and Red Tornado and the Flash are similarly teleported away.
 The Anti-Monitor has kidnapped them and refashions Red Tornado's body into a weapon, telling him that he is more than a machine and even more than a man (which Red Tornado does not understand).
 Under the Anti-Monitor's control, he wreaks destruction on a massive scale across Earth-One and Earth-Two (which have been temporarily saved from destruction) before he is torn apart by a number of heroes.
 Supergirl seriously injures the Anti-Monitor and destroys the machine which was tearing the remaining universes apart before she dies.
-Red Tornado again appears in Crisis on Infinite Earths #8 (November 1985), when Firestorm, the Atom and Blue Devil bring his remains to the Justice League satellite and bring T.O.
+Red Tornado again appears in Crisis on Infinite Earths #8 (November 1985), when Firestorm, Atom, and Blue Devil bring his remains to the Justice League satellite and bring T.O.
 Morrow there to repair him.
 A bomb inside Red Tornado goes off, destroying the satellite.